mjrlgue/hashnode-blogs/cm3wfqtkv000209ky5sbp37eu.md

 # Introduction

 Have you ever wondered how a pilot can navigate an airplane through dark skies and storms, carrying hundreds of passengers, and still reach their destination after hours of flight?
 The answer lies in the tools provided by the airplane manufacturer.
 These tools allow the pilot to continuously monitor the health of all systems on board, ensuring that everything is functioning properly even when human vision is limited, making the airplane **observable**!
-This concept of constant monitoring and insight is what we call 'observability.'
+This concept of constant monitoring and insight is what we call **“Observability”**.
 But what exactly is observability, and how does it apply to modern IT technologies?"

 ## What is Observability?